-IFRC releases cash for Mongolian herders facing new dzud in first-ever use of early-action funding mechanism09/01/2020 - by the IFRC
+IFRC releases cash for Mongolian herders facing new in first-ever use of early-action funding mechanism

 (This story is an IFRC press release issued earlier today in Ulaanbaatar, Geneva and Kuala Lumpur.)